Image Credit: chombosan/Shutterstock.com

 Haptic sensors have been around for a while now and come in various forms.
-Regardless of the type of haptic technology utilized, they all work around similar principles of using a combination of force, vibration and motion to recreate the sense of touch.
-In this article, we look haptic sensors a whole and how they work.
+Regardless of the type of haptic technology utilized, they all work around similar principles of using a combination of force, vibration, and motion to recreate the sense of touch.
+In this article, we look at haptic sensors as a whole and how they work.

 There are three main types of haptic sensor – eccentric rotating mass vibration (ERMV) motors, linear resonant actuators (LRAs) and piezo haptics sensors.

 How Haptic Sensors Work

 Even though there is a general principle for haptic sensors, this article will highlight some of the operational differences between the different types of sensors.
 Aside from using a combination of force, vibration, and motions, haptic technologies use a force feedback loop to manipulate the movement of the user and go beyond a simple vibration alert.
 The basic principle of a haptic sensor is the generation of an electric current that drives a response to create a vibration.
 How this happens, is where the different technologies differ.